Terminal Island (film): Development

 Stephanie Rothman started directing films for Roger Corman at New World Pictures, The Student Nurses and The Velvet Vampire.
-She and her husband Charles Swartz received an offer from Larry Woolmer to join a new company, Dimension Pictures, for which Rothman made Terminal Island.
-Rothman says Woolmer wanted to make a "woman's prison" film, which were popular at the time, e.g. The Big Doll House.
+She and her husband Charles Swartz received an offer from Larry Woolner to join a new company, Dimension Pictures, for which Rothman made Terminal Island.
+Rothman says Woolner wanted to make a "woman's prison" film, which were popular at the time, e.g. The Big Doll House.
 She says she and her husband decided to make a film about women and men in prison and Woolner wanted it to have black characters to appeal to the blaxploitation audience.

 Rothman turned down the chance to make The Big Doll House for Corman, but agreed to make Terminal Island as "I would be in control of how the subject matter was treated, and while I had to put in the usual elements of sex and violence, I also could introduce ideas about how prisoners were treated, and how they could treat each other, that were not necessarily in these other films.
 I didn't have to turn it into what most of these other films were, which was a cartoon."

 She decided to make it a "Devil's Island picture"; "...we didn't have to shoot it on a set, you know, in a very confined space.
 To build a set and to rent a stage would be very expensive; shooting it in the outdoors would be much more economical and visually much more interesting."